jst84/voicelive-wfrontend/README.md

 Backend engine responsible for managing voice interaction between the browser and VoiceLive APIs.

+This backend uses a Foundry Agent Hosted Service.
+You need to create an agent on the Foundry platform and then invoke it via the VoiceLive APIs.

 ### Key Features

 - **Voice Processing**: Manages audio stream from the browser
 - **Conversation**: Orchestrates bidirectional voice communication
 - **VoiceLive API Integration**: Communicates with external APIs for voice processing
+- **Foundry Agent Hosted Service**: Uses a hosted agent configured on the Foundry platform
 - **Session Management**: Maintains conversation state

 ### Structure